michaellee123/fuck.kotlinx.serialization/README.md

 # fuck.kotlinx.serialization

-kotlinx.serialization is the dumbest JSON serialization tool in the world.
+kotlinx.serialization is the goddamn dumbest JSON serialization tool ever created!
+I swear, the first damn time I encountered this garbage, the whole damn library crashed just because there were a few extra fields in the JSON compared to the damn object.
+Like seriously, what the hell were they thinking?
+You gotta manually add `ignoreUnknownKeys=true` just to avoid this bullcrap.
+And don't even get me started on why the hell `ignoreUnknownKeys` default value would be false!
+Like, what kind of idiotic design is that, throwing errors over some extra fields?
+This is some next-level bullshit implementation!